ff-notes/ff/README.md

 Works on all my computers and synchronizes between them successfully. 𝑓𝑓's own issues are tracked in 𝑓𝑓 since the first day of development.
+I also use 𝑓𝑓 for my personal tasks since the first day of development.
 Please feel free to test it in your environment.
 But no guarantees.